mr-karan/barreldb/README.md

 ## Internals

-You can refer to https://mrkaran.dev/ for a post which goes over the internals of Bitcask and also explains how BarrelDB works.
+You can refer to [Writing a disk-based key-value store in Golang](https://mrkaran.dev/posts/barreldb) blog post to read about the internals of Bitcask which also explains how BarrelDB works.

 ## Usage